5 Ways to Eat Locally and Healthfully

 The benefits of eating healthy, nutritious foods include having an easier time controlling your weight, experiencing better moods, developing fewer diseases and illnesses, enjoying more energy, and living a longer life.

-This is good news since a few different institutes, such as Michigan State University in the U.S., contend that eating local foods means that you not only get more flavour, but you also get more nutrients because “local food has a shorter time between harvest and your table.”
+This is good news since a few different institutes, such as Michigan State University in the U.S., contend that eating local foods means that you not only get more flavor, but you also get more nutrients because “local food has a shorter time between harvest and your table.”

 Based on this, here are five different ways that you can eat healthily and locally:

-#1: Shop at a Farmer’s Market
+1. Shop at a Farmer’s Market

-Most communities have some type of farmer’s market at least part of the year, allowing you to pick up some of your favourite fresh fruits and veggies, and sometimes meats, within just a few miles of your home.
+Most communities have some type of farmer’s market at least part of the year, allowing you to pick up some of your favorite fresh fruits and veggies, and sometimes meats, within just a few miles of your home.

-#2: Contact Local Growers Directly
+2. Contact Local Growers Directly

 By buying directly from an individual person, you’re in the perfect position to ask any questions you may have about how the animals were raised or the crops were grown, increasing your knowledge of the foods (and other substances) you’re putting in your body.

-#3: Grow Your Own Food
+3. Grow Your Own Food

 This way, you control everything that goes into your food, as well as what doesn’t—like herbicides, pesticides, and any other substances you don’t want leaching into your food, and therefore your body as a result.

-#4: Get to Know the Produce Manager at Your Local Supermarket
+4. Get to Know the Produce Manager at Your Local Supermarket

 Sometimes you just want to go to one place for all of your food items, which makes getting to know your local produce manager critical to your health.

-#5: Use Local Food In a Way that Enhances Its Nutritional Value
+5. Use Local Food In a Way that Enhances Its Nutritional Value

-Following this suggestion means not only getting your produce and/or meat locally, but also preparing it in a way that allows you to get as many nutrients out of it as you possibly can.
+Following this suggestion means not only getting your produce and/or meat locally but also preparing it in a way that allows you to get as many nutrients out of it as you possibly can.

 When you eat healthily and locally, it’s good for your body as well as the local economy.
-That makes it the best case scenario for your health and your pocket book!
+That makes it the best-case scenario for your health and your pocketbook!